All Episodes

 So much of what's in the news today is hilarious.

-Responding to the somewhat overwrought critique that Obama did not properly stand up to hostile Latin American leaders during a trip to the region this past week has accused critics, Axelrod has, of missing the point.
+David Axelrod, who is the Carl Rove of this administration, except that Axelrod is loved and adored by the drive-bys, responding to the somewhat overwrought critique that Obama did not properly stand up to hostile Latin American leaders during a trip to the region this past week, has accused critics, Axelrod has, of missing the point.

-I think some people misinterpreted what happened this past weekend, said Axel Rod.
+I think some people misinterpreted what happened this past weekend, said Axelrod.

 Good grief.